EsauCervantes/BoltzmannDynamics/README.md

 │
-├── cBE_routines.nb         # Main Mathematica notebook with the coupled ODE solver ├── run.nb                  # An example of a parameter point is shown with plots └── README.md               # This file
+├── cBE_routines.nb         # Main Mathematica notebook with the coupled ODE solver ├── run.nb                  # An example of a parameter point is shown with plots ├── collision integrals.nb   # Implementation of the 2->3 collision integrals for n and Tphi with routine tabulations.
+Tabulations are already stored in the files folder
+├── files   # tabulations of the collision integrals in .dat format as a function of mphi/Tphi.
+└── README.md               # This file